TwilioDevEd/ivr-phone-tree-servlets/README.md

 ## Local Development

-1. Clone this repository and `cd` into its directory:
+1. Clone this repository and `cd` into it.

    ```bash
    $ git git@github.com:TwilioDevEd/ivr-phone-tree-servlets.git
    $ cd ivr-phone-tree-servlets
    ```

 2. Run the application.

    ```bash
    $ ./gradew jettyRun
    ```